avidas/Octopress-Portfolio-Plugin/README.md

 ### The following modifications were made:

-- Separate directory for images removed.
-- Made more Mac Friendly, to ignore .DS_Store files.
+- Refactored main logic for generating main portfolio list page.
+- Added an optional 'brief' description for each project to display on list page.
+- Small changes to generated html, such as removing 'fancybox' class.

 ## How to Use